 According to Confederate Army Regulations infantry units were to carry only one flag, or colour.
 In practice many units appear to have carried both a National or Battle Flag and a State flag.
 The Palmetto Sharpshooters along with their Battle Flag carried the State Flag.

-On 26 January 1861 the State’s legislature adopted the above flag with ' a golden Palmetto, upright.'
+On 26 January 1861 the State’s legislature adopted the above flag with ' a golden Palmetto, upright'.
+The green one on the right is the colour stated by some, although this goes against what's already stated!
 On 28 January this was modified to a simple white palmetto tree on a dark blue field.
-Other information suggests from one to three days.

 A Secession flag?